 Former fire chief Markwood C. Albright II, 37, of 303 Harrisburg Pike in Dillsburg, and former company president Jennifer Lou Cassada, 37, of 308 N. Third St. in Rio Grande, N.J., remain free on bail, facing theft and related charges.

 Snyder said police believe they can prove the pair stole at least $11,815 from the fire company.
-But the actual amount stolen will likely never be known because many of the fire company transactions were done in cash, he said.

 "Their wrongdoings are what sent us into a tailspin," Travis said.
 "When it came to finances, it was always Mark and Jennifer -- there was no input (allowed) from the rest of the body. ...
 The treasurer wasn't even given authority to review the bank accounts."